 No matter how old we get, we’re always analyzing, categorizing, and digesting new information.
-Life-long learning has become a tenant in modern museum practice, and it’s one of the hallmark reasons I support these hallowed institutions.
+Life-long learning has become a tenant in modern museum practice, and it’s one of the reasons I chose to start my career in the museum field.

-The majority of my work has been in collections.
+The majority of my work in museums was in collections.
 I’ve served in positions auditing, processing, handling, packing, and framing objects, as well as working with systems such as TMS and Mimsy.
-In the future I hope to focus on my collections and registrar experience.

-Throughout the years I’ve worked at Mission San Luis Historical Site, the State Archives of Florida, the New Orleans Museum of Art, the Cartoon Museum, MoDA, The Ringling, and the Brent Museum and Archives.
+Over my active years in the museum field I worked at a variey of institutions including Mission San Luis Historical Site, the State Archives of Florida, the New Orleans Museum of Art, the Cartoon Museum, MoDA, The Ringling, and the Brent Museum and Archives.

-Within archives I’ve digitized over 160 Circus Route books (funded by the CLIR grant), and over 100 archaeological site maps.
-Both projects landed heavily on post-processing work.
-While in college I worked part time clerking, and took a graduate level course on archival studies.
+Within archives I focused my work on digitization.
+Two of my major projects included digitized over 160 Circus Route books (funded by the CLIR grant), and over 100 archaeological site maps.
+Both projects involved heavy post-processing work that extended my knowledge of Photoshop and Lightroom.

 Social media engagement and communications came naturally to my work within museums, as it has had such a focus in my personal life.
-I’ve championed social media at several of the museums I’ve worked with, hoping that institutions see the merits of digital engagement.
+I’ve championed social media at several of the museums I’ve worked with, hoping that institutions see the merits of digital engagement and digital communications.

 For my Masters’ dissertation I studied how museums use YouTube, discussing the priority (or lack thereof) placed on video content and why there is not a bigger focus on YouTube as a platform to connect with audiences.
 At the time, other platforms did not have focus on video, though that has changed in the last last several years, particularly for platforms like Instagram.